mithunkumarc/learning_angular/lifecycle/ngOnChanges/ReadMe.md

 when child component change its @Input property ngOnChanges is not called, it is called only when @Input prop changed from parent component.

 #### Parent -> changes any @Input prop of Child component -> child component's ngOnChanges method will be called

+#### when to use? : to track the changes in @Input bound properties in child component. you can access to previous value, current value, first change:true/false

+first change : means whether @Input prop changed for first time or not